-Today we had our first game of our Dropzone Commander 2017 Fall Campaign at Funtastic Games.
+Today we had our first game of our Dropzone Commander 2017 Winter Campaign at Funtastic Games.
 It was 999 point Skirmish-sized game with 6 players in attendance.
 Before I left, I had a few minutes and decided to try out a quick proof of concept I’d been thinking of: a pimped out spinner for Indirect Fire deviation (and anything else that needs a random direction).

 I started with a cheap spinner, an extra flight stand base from the now defunct Planetfall game by the also defunct Spartan Games.
 The ship is an Athena Air Superiority fighter that had some miscast issues.

 As this was just a test to see if the thing worked, I wasn’t really trying to make things permanent.
 Cutting off the arrows from spinner piece and supergluing it to the flight base position.
 Then I cut off the flight peg holder on the Planetfall base and used blutac to keep the big spinner base connected.